rbreesems/flamingo/README.md

 - Test different radio modes to determine if giving up some distance for faster signaling is worth it. `Accomplished`, it is worth it, less latency, did not affect the chain reliability.
 We are now using Medium/Slow as our default radio setting.

 - Deploy one more or more hard-linked RS485 paired radios (bridge nodes) to test a mixed wired/wireless system and push deeper into the cave. `Accomplished`, deployed one hard linked radio pair using a comm spool (about 700 ft), then deployed the last wireless radio after that and reached past totem gallery.
-Total radio hops at this point was 11, there were 12 radios deployed.
+Total radio hops at this point were 11, there were 12 radios deployed.

 After deploying the last radio, we still had two comm spools and a pair of bridge nodes, and could have pushed deeper, but it was about 20:30 at that point and everyone was burnt, so Jamie called it.
 Exited the cave at 21:30.
 The testing of the antennas and the radio modes took a long time as each radio had to be visited/handled to accomplish the task.